MANI LIT FEST

 Fallenberg teaches at Bar-Ilan University, co-founded the Vermont College of Fine Arts International MFA in Creative Writing & Literary Translation, and taught at City University of Hong Kong.
 He is the recipient of writing and translation fellowships in the US, Canada, Switzerland, Iceland, China, and Italy and is the founder of Arabesque: An Arts and Residency Center in Old Acre.
 Fallenberg was artistic director of the Translation Residency program at Mishkenot Shaananim in Jerusalem from its inception until 2021.

-Except for some attempts at poetry as a favour to friends, The Book of Katerina by Auguste Corteau is the first book she has translated from Greek to English.
-The translation was among the three that won a European Prize for Translation last summer. "
+Except from some attempts at poetry as a favour to friends, The Book of Katerina by Auguste Corteau (Parthian Books) is the first book she translated from Greek to English.

 Alizon Robertson is a retired Creative Writing tutor who writes in the genre of crime fiction and the ghost story.
 She has finally (after too many rewrites and edits to mention) finished her speculative thriller The Lantern Bearers and is about to embark on her next novel - Lost Boys: a story of a haunting.